peertechde/axion/README.md

 # Axion - Declarative Configuration Management

 **Axion** is a modern configuration management solution that enforces desired system state through declarative manifests.
-Built for reliability and performance, it separates orchestration logic from execution to provide a clean, robust architecture for infrastructure as code.
+Built for reliability and performance, it separates orchestration logic from execution to provide a clean, robust architecture for system configuration management.

 ## 🎬 Live Demo

-The following demonstrations show the core `plan` and `apply` workflow.
+The following demonstration shows the core `plan` and `apply` workflow.

 ![Axion Demo](/.github/assets/recording.gif)